Fun Valentine’s Day Crafts For Kids

 The Day It Rained Hearts Valentine’s Day Decoration

 This cute craft is based on a children’s Valentine’s Day book about a girl who caught hearts that rained from the sky and studied them to find that each was unique in its own way.
-Following i heart crafty things’ (link opens in a new tab) instructions, you and your kids can craft Valentine’s décor with a special story behind it.
+Following i heart crafty things’ instructions, you and your kids can craft Valentine’s décor with a special story behind it.

 Valentine’s Day Pencils